wd-bootcamp/web-exercises/sessions/recap-project-4/README.md

 git commit -m 'initial commit'
 ```

+Create a new Repository in your Github account and link it to your local version.

 ### Deployment

 Deploy the React App on the Cloud Platform [Vercel](https://www.vercel.com).
 Follow the instructions in the Vercel Deployment Guide in your Cohort repository.